News

 Return to News

-To help reach our goal, George Suttles, executive director of Commonfund Institute, will lead a new steering committee of asset owners, who altogether control more than $25 billion in AUM.
+To help reach that goal, George Suttles, executive director of Commonfund Institute, will lead a new steering committee of asset owners, who altogether control more than $25 billion in assets under management.
 George also serves as a member of the Commonfund Diversity, Equity, and Inclusion Office.
-If you missed it, listen to a recent Commontalk Coffee Talk series, Impact & Values: Aligned Investing, featuring George, IFC’s Dr. Steph, and Ian Fuhler of the Marguerite Casey Foundation discussing opportunities that foundations have in the impact and values-aligned investing spaces.
+IFC also partnered with BII to host a series of webinars that feature emerging fund managers of color and connect them with investors.

 “I am excited to join forces with IFC to bring together innovative programming showcasing diverse emerging managers who are using integrated capital to build community wealth and power,” said BII CEO Betty Francisco.